godfy162-rgb/oluwaseyi_bug-bounty_tool/README.md

 | [discover-vuln](https://github.com/godfy162-rgb/discover-vuln.git) | Scan for vulneraiblity like SQL, XSS, CORS, Ddos, CSRF, SSL and get location the vulnerability was discovered | python |

-> Each repo above has its own README with setup instructions and usage examples.

 ---

 ## #100DaysOfEthicalHacking